Today's Thursday • 8 mins read

 — by Dr. Sandip Roy.

-Breaking up with a narcissist doesn’t always start your healing.
-Their emotional abuse can leave scars that cut deep and last long.
+Breaking up with a narcissist doesn’t immediately start your healing.
+Recovery from narcissistic abuse can take years because the emotional scars are deep and severe.

 When you leave your narcissist, one of the first things you do is to question the correctness of your decisions.